Electronic program guide: North America

 In March 1990, a second generation SuperGuide system was introduced that was integrated into the Uniden 4800 receiver.
 This version had a color display and the hardware was based on a custom chip; it was also able to disseminate up to two weeks of programming information.
 When the user found the show of interest, they pressed a button on the remote and the receiver tuned to the show they wanted to watch.
 This unit also had a single button recording function, and controlled VCRs via an infrared output.
 Available in North America, it was the first commercially available unit for home use that had a locally stored guide integrated with the receiver for single button viewing and taping.
 A presentation on the system was given at the 1990 IEEE consumer electronics symposium in Chicago.

 In June 1988 a patent was awarded that concerned the implementation of a searchable electronic program guide – an interactive program guide (IPG).

 TV Guide Magazine and Liberty Media established a joint venture in 1992 known as TV Guide On Screen to develop an EPG.
-The JV was led by video game veteran, Bruce Davis.
-Leading competitors to TV Guide On Screen included Prevue Guide and Starsight Telecast.
-The joint venture introduced an interactive program guide to the market in late 1995 in the General Instrument CFT2200 set top cable box.
+The joint venture was led by video game veteran, Bruce Davis, and introduced an interactive program guide to the market in late 1995 in the General Instrument CFT2200 set-top cable box.
+Leading competitors to TV Guide On Screen included Prevue Guide and StarSight Telecast.
 Telecommunications Inc, owner of Liberty Media, acquired United Video Satellite Group, owner of Prevue Guide, in 1995.
 TV Guide On Screen and Prevue Guide were later merged.
 TV Guide On Screen for digital cable set top boxes premiered in the DigiCable series of set top boxes from General Instrument shortly thereafter.
 See wiki on TV Guide for subsequent developments.

 Scientific Atlanta introduced the 8600X Advanced analog Set-top box in 1993 that included an interactive electronic program guide, downloadable software, 2-way communications, and pause/FF/REW for VCR-like viewing.
 Millions were deployed by Time Warner and other customers.